sivy/monkinetic-2020-content/posts/2002-03-11-redmonk-pgp-public-key.md

-Slug: redmonk-pgp-public-key
+slug: redmonk-pgp-public-key
-Date: 2002-03-11
+date: 2002-03-11
-Title: redmonk pgp Public Key
+title: redmonk pgp Public Key
 layout: post

 For those that need it.